-Molecular identification assays normally are based on one of two approaches: 1)- Results may be +/- and based on the success or not of assays specifically designed to target one or a few species.
-2)- Results may be based on the homology (e.g. similarity) of DNA sequences of so called barcode genetic loci.
-The two most common barcode loci for Phytophthora species identification are the nuclear Internal Transcribed Spacer and the mitochondrial Cytochrome Oxidase (Cooke et al. 2000; Martin et al. 2014).
-In general, homology has to be 98% or higher between a published sequence and the sequence of an unknown sample, to ID the unknown.
-Most conspecific genotypes have a DNA homology of 99-100%.
-Sequences are published in several databases, but the most commonly used one remains GenBank (https://www.ncbi.nlm.nih.gov/genbank/).
-One caveat: the robustness of species identification based on DNA-homology depends on ensuring the published sequenced is associated with a correctly identified species.
-4) Immunological techniques are based on the detection of specific antibodies to proteins or other molecules produced by a pathogen species.
-These techniques include the enzyme-linked immunosorbent assay (ELISA) and lateral flow device (LFD) showed higher diagnostic sensitivities than that of culture-based morphological identification, which can be influenced by environmental conditions (Lane et al. 2010).
-ELISA tests are generally inexpensive, relatively easy to perform and this makes them suitable for large-scale prescreening.
-On the contrary, LFD tests are more expensive and are not suitable for large-scale testing.
+Molecular identification assays normally are based on one of two approaches: (a) Results may be positive or negative and based on the success or failure of assays specifically designed to target one or a few species. (b) Results may be based on the homology (e.g., similarity) of DNA sequences of so-called barcode genetic loci.
+The two most common barcode loci for Phytophthora species identification are the nuclear internal transcribed spacer (ITS) and the mitochondrial cytochrome oxidase (COX) (Cooke et al. 2000; Martin et al. 2014).
+In general, homology has to be 98% or higher between a published sequence and the sequence of an unknown sample, to identify the unknown.
+Most conspecific genotypes have a DNA homology of 99% to 100%.
+Sequences are published in several databases, but the most commonly used one remains GenBank (www. ncbi.nlm.nih.gov/genbank/).
+One caveat: the robustness of species identification based on DNA homology depends on ensuring the published sequence is associated with a correctly identified species.

+(4) Immunological techniques are based on the detection of specific antibodies to proteins or other molecules produced by a pathogen species.
+These techniques, including the enzyme-linked immunosorbent assay (ELISA) and lateral flow device (LFD), showed higher diagnostic sensitivities than that of culture-based morphological identification, which can be influenced by environmental conditions (Lane et al. 2010).
+ELISA tests are generally inexpensive and relatively easy to perform, which makes them suitable for large-scale prescreening.
+On the contrary, LFD tests are more expensive and are not suitable for largescale testing.
 Their strength is that they are rapid and robust, and can be used outside the laboratory (Lane et al. 2010).
-A general limitation of these techniques is that the antibodies used for ELISA and LFD rarely are species-specific and often cross-react with several Pythium spp.
-(Timmer et al. 1993).
+A general limitation of these techniques is that the antibodies used for ELISA and LFD rarely are species-specific and often cross-react with several Pythium species (Timmer et al. 1993).